kshutkin/package-build/create-pkgbld/DESIGN.md

 last.
 Conflicts remain warnings and the last staged value remains the pending result.

+Scenario 3 specifies the next update stage and is not implemented yet.
+In particular, the current cache is not version-isolated, extension contracts do not expose update behavior, migration conflicts do not yet block commit, and inventory discovery does not yet enforce the plugin peer-dependency gate.

 Direct addition of an unregistered third-party extension remains a future scenario.
 An unregistered plugin becomes visible after it is declared in the project manifest.